-Accommodations: There are many luxurious tented camps (think wooden floors, real beds, flush toilets, even chandeliers!) that move locations throughout the year to catch the best Great Migration action.
+Accommodations: There are many luxurious mobile camps (think wooden floors, real beds, flush toilets, even chandeliers!) that move locations throughout the year to catch the best Great Migration action.
 There are also some beautiful permanent lodges to choose from if you prefer solid walls.

 When to go: Generally speaking, July to October is the best time for a Great Migration safari.

 Why go?
 Victoria Falls is the world’s largest waterfall and one of the Seven Wonders of the World.
 There are so many things to do at Victoria Falls, whether you’re looking for an adrenaline rush (bungy jumping, anyone?) or simply want to relax and watch the sunset on a river cruise.
 Victoria Falls is easily combined with safari destinations in South Africa, Botswana, Zimbabwe, and Zambia.